omoniyidamilola/Adventure-Works-Project/README.md

 ## Introduction

-Adventure Works is a fictitious company that produces bicycles, bicycle components, and accessories for commercial markets in Europe, North America and Pacific.
+Adventure Works is a imaginary company that produces bicycles, bicycle components, and accessories for commercial markets in Europe, North America and Pacific.

 ## Data Sourcing
 The dataset for this project was downloaded from Maven Analytics website.